|

 growing season.

-clumps of green topped in summer with pink-tinged flower buds that open into
+forming small clumps of green topped in summer with pink-tinged flower buds that

 C.